Council Minutes -- May 2017

 Consideration of Minutes of the Last Meeting

-The minutes of the January 2015 meeting were considered.
+The minutes of the January 2017 meeting were considered.
 A motion was made, seconded, and passed unanimously to approve the minutes with one correction: Dr. Debra Bailey Whitman was not in attendance at the January meeting.

 RFA/RFP Concept Clearances